 Key Description Example md5 MD5 hash value of a binary module that triggered a feed hit.
-44C0CBADFF00F3930B6A01EEA A405C6F report_id ID of the report that was matched. report_01 ioc_type Type of the IOC that was matched. dns ioc_value IOC value that was matched. www.google.com ioc_attr Additional attributes on the IOC value that were matched. {port:80, protocol:tcp} hostname Name of the host on which the feed hit was detected.
+44C0CBADFF00F3930B6A01E EAA405C6F sha256 SHA-256 hash value of a binary module that triggered a feed hit.
+1123A659BC80DEF22859F367 19ED30618589C4B50ABC17D EF38EE7DDB913721 report_id ID of the report that was matched. report_01 ioc_type Type of the IOC that was matched. dns ioc_value IOC value that was matched. www.google.com ioc_attr Additional attributes on the IOC value that were matched. {port:80, protocol:tcp} hostname Name of the host on which the feed hit was detected.
 PANTHER sensor_id Sensor ID of the endpoint.
-1 cb_version Cb Response server version.
-5.0.0.140204.501 server_name Name of the Cb Response server. cbserver feed_id ID of the feed that was matched.
-15
+1 cb_version CB Response server version.
+5.0.0.140204.501 server_name Name of the CB Response server. cbserver feed_id ID of the feed that was matched.
+15 feed_name Name of the feed that was matched. mdl event_timestamp Time of the event.
+1400695113.17

-Key Description Example • · feed_name Name of the feed that was matched. mdl event_timestamp Time of the event.
-1400695113.17 copied_mod_len Number of bytes collected.
+Key Description Example copied_mod_len Number of bytes collected.
 73544 endpoint Hostname and sensor ID of the endpoint on which the binary was first observed.
 [PANTHER 2] group First sensor group in which this binary was observed.
 [Default Group] digsig_issuer If digitally signed, the issuer.
 VeriSign Class 3 Code Signing 2010 CA digsig_publisher If digitally signed, the publisher.
 Google Inc digsig_result If digitally signed, the result.
-Contains one of the following eight possible values: Signed Unsigned Bad Signature Invalid Signature Expired Invalid Chain Untrusted Root Explicit Distrust Signed digsig_result_code Internal use.
+Contains one of the following eight possible values: • Signed • Unsigned • Bad Signature • Invalid Signature • Expired • Invalid Chain • Untrusted Root • Explicit Distrust Signed digsig_result_code Internal use.
 0 digsig_sign_time If digitally signed, the time of signing.
 2015-02-02T04:42:00Z digsig_subject If digitally signed, the subject.
 Google Inc is_executable_image True if the binary is an EXE (versus DLL or SYS).
 True is_64bit True if the architecture is x64.
 True md5 MD5 hash value of a process, a parent process, a child process, a loaded module or a written file.
 44C0CBADFF00F3930B6A0 1EEAA405C6F

-Key Description Example observed_filename Full path to the executable backing this process. c:\program files(x86)\google\chrome\applicatio n\wow_helper.exe orig_mod_len Size, in bytes, of a binary at the time of collection.
+Key Description Example sha256 SHA-256 hash value of a process, a parent process, a child process, a loaded module or a written file.
+1EEAA405C6F44C0CBADFF00 F3930B6A044C0CBADFF00F3 930B6A01EEAA405C6F observed_filename Full path to the executable backing this process. c:\program files(x86)\google\chrome\applic ation\wow_helper.exe orig_mod_len Size, in bytes, of a binary at the time of collection.
 73544 os_type Operating system type of the host.
-Windows server_added_timesta mp The time this binary was first seen by the server.
-2014-02-04T07:50:56.9 17Z server_name Name of the Cb Response server cbserver watchlist <id></id> For each watchlist that matched a binary, the timestamp of the match.
+Windows server_added_timestamp The time this binary was first seen by the server.
+2014-02-04T07:50:56.9 17Z server_name Name of the CB Response server cbserver watchlist <id></id> For each watchlist that matched a binary, the timestamp of the match.
 '2014-02-04T07:55:03.
-007Z' file_version File version string from the class FileVersionInfo. product_name Product name string from the class FileVersionInfo. company_name Company name string from the class FileVersionInfo. internal_name Internal name string from the class FileVersionInfo. original_filename Original name string from the class FileVersionInfo. file_desc File description string from the class FileVersionInfo. product_desc Product description string from the class FileVersionInfo. comments Comment string from the class FileVersionInfo. legal_copyright Legal copyright string from the class FileVersionInfo. legal_trademark Legal trademark string from the class FileVersionInfo.
+007Z' file_version File version string from the class FileVersionInfo. product_name Product name string from the class FileVersionInfo. company_name Company name string from the class FileVersionInfo. internal_name Internal name string from the class FileVersionInfo. original_filename Original name string from the class FileVersionInfo. file_desc File description string from the class FileVersionInfo. product_desc Product description string from the class FileVersionInfo. comments Comment string from the class FileVersionInfo. legal_copyright Legal copyright string from the class FileVersionInfo.

-Key Description Example private_build Private build string from the class FileVersionInfo. special_build Special build string from the class FileVersionInfo. product_version Product name string from the class FileVersionInfo.
+Key Description Example legal_trademark Legal trademark string from the class FileVersionInfo. private_build Private build string from the class FileVersionInfo. special_build Special build string from the class FileVersionInfo. product_version Product name string from the class FileVersionInfo.